Edit dashboards to visualize data

 The columns of that Dataset are used to generate filters that can apply to the dashboard cards that use the filtering Dataset.
 For example, a dashboard displaying container logs can use a filter panel to automatically filter by container log relevant columns such as Cluster, Image, Namespace, and Reason.
 A card on that dashboard which does not source container logs, such as Git Commit History, will not be affected by the filter panel.

-When you select a filter in the dashboard panel, it will automatically appear in the filter bar.
+When you select a filter in the dashboard panel, it automatically appears in the filter bar:

 Filter bar